lalakin99/lalakin99/README.md

 - **Bachelor's Degree in Industrial Engineering with a Minor in Energy Systems Engineering**
   *Istanbul Bilgi University (2021)*
-  For my Major I focused on Optimization, Mathematical Modelling, Business Intelligence, Economics; whilst for my Minor Degree I worked on Renewable Energy Sources, Nuclear Energy and Enviromental, Social and Governance (ESG).
+  For my Major I focused on Optimization, Mathematical Modelling, Business Intelligence, Economics For my Minor Degree I worked on Renewable Energy Sources, Nuclear Energy and Enviromental, Social and Governance (ESG).

----

-## 🚀 What I Do
-- 📊 **Data Analysis and Visualization**: Transforming raw data into meaningful insights.
-- 🧠 **Machine Learning and Optimization**: Developing predictive models and optimizing systems.
-- 🏎️ **Motorsport Strategy Analytics**: Exploring cutting-edge techniques for performance optimization.

 ---

 ## ⚙️ Tools and Technologies